 Special exam procedure concessions

 If you require any special assessment procedure concessions due to disability, or for any other reasons, please contact Christie-anne van Wyngaardt at firstname.lastname@example.org to make special arrangements to accommodate you.

 The Practice Exam for The Regulation and Ethics of the S.A.
-Financial Markets is intended to enhance learning and provide candidates a formative assessment tool whereby their progress can be gauged reliably and at the same time provide a learning aid to improve their knowledge and understanding of the learning material.
+Financial Markets module and the Introduction to Financial Markets module is intended to enhance learning and provide candidates a formative assessment tool whereby their progress can be gauged reliably and at the same time provide a learning aid to improve their knowledge and understanding of the learning material.
 It is NOT intended to coach those who do not have adequate knowledge and understanding of the learning material through the summative assessment (real exam).
 SAIFM disapproves of such practices especially in the case of a licensing exam such as the RPE.

 The practice exam will replicate the real exam in format, style, marking facility and review function.